DIY Faux Leather Earrings: Fall Leaves

 You can find many templates for your earrings on Pinterest and Etsy.
 Many bloggers offer them for free and others are available for sale on the Etsy website.

 I used an SVG cut file that I bought on etsy at a shop called FolkTaleCo.
-Check out the file here.

 Pick your materials/colors.

 I love to use faux leather and faux suede when I make this project.
-I chose the deep red, black, and tan colors from this Cricut faux suede pack for this post.
+I chose the deep red, black, and tan colors from a Cricut faux suede pack for this post.
 The colors are perfect for Fall.
 This faux suede cuts so well on the Cricut machine because the setting is customized to this exact product.

 Start a new project in Cricut Design Space.